Disney English: History

 The opening of additional learning centers coincides with the development of the Shanghai Disneyland Park.
 The entry into the English teaching market is expected to provide Disney with additional growth opportunities.

 With the launch of Disney English, several unauthorized schools using the Disney name or characters have been closed.

 In 2011, Disney English was named a finalist in two categories for the Distinguished Achievement Award from the Association of Educational Publishers.
 The categories included Life Skills and Character Education and The Arts.

-On June 4, 2012, in Washington DC, Disney English was presented with a Distinguished Achievement Award from the Association of Educational Publishers (AEP) for Whole Curriculum Programs ELL/ESL.
+On 4 June 2012, in Washington DC, Disney English was presented with a Distinguished Achievement Award from the Association of Educational Publishers (AEP) for Whole Curriculum Programs ELL/ESL.

+In 2012, Disney English Toys debuted at the China Toy Expo in Shanghai, introducing the concept of "educational toys" to the Chinese market for the first time.
+At that time, the product line included more than 80 educational toys for children aged 3 to 6 years, such as alphabet learning machines, hand puppets, dominoes, and memory games.
+These toys were used together with Disney English’s bilingual books at the time, and all of the toys were designed to help children improve their English listening, speaking, reading, and writing skills.

 In its Fiscal Year 2013 Annual Report, The Walt Disney Company stated that the company owned and operated 44 learning centers in 11 cities across China.

-On June 22, 2020, Disney English announced the permanent closure of all 26 training centers.
+On 22 June 2020, Disney English announced the permanent closure of all 26 training centers.